BrettVerney/htmlHeadingFormatter/README.md

 # htmlHeadingFormatter
 This Python script aims to alleviate the task of creating HTML navigation and headings for blog writers and web developers.
-By reading an indented text file representing heading hierarchy, it generates a corresponding HTML text file with navigation links and proper HTML headings.
+By reading an indented text file representing heading hierarchy, it generates a corresponding text file with HTML-formatted navigation links and headings.
 This tool is an efficient solution for those managing large, section-heavy web content, reducing manual effort and increasing productivity.

 **Author:** Brett Verney</br>
 **Version:** v1.0 | 28-06-2023